Zhydee/data-leakage-monitoring-system/README.md

 # Data Leakage Monitoring System

-A comprehensive OSINT reconnaissance tool for monitoring data leakage with secure, scalable architecture.
+A comprehensive  tool for monitoring data leakage with secure architecture.
+This project is system that combined the result of all scanning tools into one dashboard for user

 ## Quick Start